ianfoster/ESGF_LLM_Experiments/README.md

 # ESGF + LLM Experiments

-Exploring the use of Large Language Models (LLMs) to discover and analyze climate data from the **Earth System Grid Federation (ESGF)**, specifically CMIP6 model output hosted at U.S. Department of Energy data centers.
+I report on experiments that explore the use of a coding agent and Large Language Model (LLM)---Claude + Opus4.5---to discover and analyze climate data from the **Earth System Grid Federation (ESGF)**, specifically CMIP6 model output hosted at U.S. Department of Energy data centers.

 ## Overview